NCBI-Hackathons/seqacademy/README.md

 <img src="images/pwdls.png" width="700" height="500">

 3. If you'd like to use the tutorial in this current working directory, skip to step 5.
 Otherwise, you may make a new directory or move to another one.
 To make a new directory, run `mkdir DIRECTORY` in which DIRECTORY is the name of the directory you'd like to make.
-To move to another directory, run `cd DIRECTORY` in which DIRECTORY is the name of the DIRETORY you'd like to move to.
+To move to another directory, run `cd DIRECTORY` in which DIRECTORY is the name of the DIRECTORY you'd like to move to.
 To move up a directory, run `cd ..`.

 4. Given the disk space and RAM requirements, it's likely you'll want to use a virtual machine for this tutorial.
 To connect to a virtual machine, make sure you use your own domain name or IP address.